-If the Merger is not completed for any reason, the price of SIGA's common stock may decline because the current market price of SIGA's common stock may reflect a positive market assumption contingent on PharmAthene and the completion of the Merger or are due upon termination of the Merger.
+If the Merger is not completed for any reason, the price of SIGA's common stock may decline because the current market price of SIGA's common stock may reflect a positive market assumption that the Merger will be completed or because the failure to complete the Merger may result in a negative market reaction.
+In addition, if the Merger is not completed, SIGA may be subject to payment of expenses that are not contingent on PharmAthene and the completion of the Merger or are due upon termination of the Merger.
 Moreover, if the Merger Agreement is terminated SIGA may be unable to find a partner willing to engage in a similar transaction on terms as favorable as those set forth in the Merger Agreement, or at all which could limit SIGA's ability to pursue its strategic goals.